 That’s right!
 You can buy a prebuilt gaming PC for around $500, or even less.

 We have chosen five popular $500 PCs to review, and we are going to take a good look at each of them to determine what exactly it is that makes them the best in this price range.

-Now, these systems aren’t the most state of the art on the market.
+Now, these systems are certainly not state of the art on the saturated market.
 You won’t be playing Anthem on them.
-But you’ll be able to run a lot of games at lower settings.
+But you’ll be able to run many games at lower settings.

 Before we get into the nitty-gritty, here’s a quick overview of our candidates for the best prebuilt gaming PC under $500.

 Table of ContentsShow

-Our first contestant is the HP Pavilion 590-p0020.
+Our first contestant is the Acer Aspire TC-875-UR11.

 Nothing mind-blowing, but nothing too shabby either for a PC priced this low.

 When it comes to RAM 8GB was exactly what we expected to get.
 Like we said above, this isn’t ideal, but it’s not unbearable.
 The thing to note here is that prebuilt PCs usually come with only one RAM stick on the motherboard which means that you won’t be able to reap the benefits of dual-channel memory.

 This can be fixed by simply adding another 8GB stick to your system.
 It’s relatively cheap, easy, and you’d be killing two birds with one stone by both making use of dual-channel memory and doubling your RAM.
 This is the best thing you could do to improve your PC’s performance short of getting a dedicated GPU.